oscarrc/oscarrc.github.io/README.md

 * Hosted for free on Github pages
 * Projects and blog post fetched from mdx files stored on this repository, at the branches "gh-projects" and "gh-posts"
+* About content fetched from Github username repo

 ## Found a bug?